-For information on each of these programs, current payment rates, availability of benefits or approvals see here or call the local Regional VA Office at (888) GI-BILL-1 (1-888-442-4551).
+For information on each of these programs, current payment rates, availability of benefits or approvals see here or call the local Regional VA Office at 1-888-442-4551.

-If you are a transfer student who has used VA educational benefits at another institution, you need to complete a VA Change of Program or Place of Training form (VA Form 22-1995 or 22-5495 for Ch 35) available online or in the Registrar’s Office.
-Please also provide a copy of your DD-214 and Certificate of Eligibility.
+If you are a transfer student who has used VA educational benefits at another institution, complete a VA Change of Program or Place of Training form (VA Form 22-1995 or 22-5495 for Ch 35) available online or in the Registrar’s Office.
+Please also provide a copy of your DD-214 and Certificate of Eligibility (CoE).

 Each semester, a student’s enrollment must be certified with the VA.
-All students must submit the Hood College Veterans Educational Benefits Declaration of Intent form each semester for which benefits are desired.
+All students must submit the Hood College Declaration of Intent form each semester for which benefits are being used.
 To avoid delays in processing claims, it is extremely important to submit all information including any changes.
 The Declaration of Intent form is available here .